mencargo/speed/README.md

  - It's also better if your server does not use compression, but it's not mandatory

 ## How to use
-See the examples or doc.pdf
+See the examples or doc.md

 ## License
 Copyright (C) 2016-2017 Federico Dossena